10 Tips for Budget Traveling

 7. Buy a Camping Stove Instead of Eating Out

-The cost of a one burner camping stove, a 250g bottle of gas, a pot/pan, and fresh food all up will undoubtedly be cheaper than eating out every meal for a week.
+The cost of a one burner camping stove, a 250g bottle of gas, a pot/pan, and fresh food all up will still be cheaper than eating out every meal for a week.
 Especially if there's more than one of you in your travel group.
 And if it's cheaper buying all that for a week, how much do you think you'll save in a month, six months, a year?
-If you answered, “a lot” then you're probably right.
+If you answered, “hundreds to thousands or more” then you're right.

 9. Make and Keep Connections

 Not only will these keep you grounded and less lonely on long travels, but world-wide friends also open the doors to new amazing adventures.
 Just like in the 'real world' (ie: where you work for monetary success and then die) every person you meet is a possible opportunity to benefit.
 However, instead of having business connections, you have friends with travel connections.Maybe someone booked a hostel that he/she can no longer stay at.
 Maybe you have a skill set that your friend the boat captain wants on board.
 Maybe you have a long drive ahead of you and need someone to help you pass the boredom (and cover the fuel ;).
 All of these maybes can be answered by keeping in touch – and trust me, when the days turn into months and those into years, you're going to be really grateful for having good friends to lean on.

 10. Treat Yourself Every Once in a While

 If you liked 10 Tips for Budget Traveling, then you might also like these other budget travel posts: